General information on the DNT cabins

 No-service cabins usually have the same equipment as self-service cabins, but they have no provisions.
 There also are a few simpler no-service cabins where you'll need a sleeping bag and perhaps more equipment.
 The descriptions of the cabins include specifications of their equipment.
 Some of the no-service cabins are closed for periods during the year.

 Private staffed lodges resemble but may have higher or lower standards and prices than DNT staffed lodges.
 Some are real hotels.
 The seasons of opening vary just as for DNT staffed lodges.
 A few of the private cabins have limited or no food service.
-You can advance book at some private cabins to be sure of lodgings, as described in the cabin overviews.
+You can advance book at some private cabins to be sure of accomodation, as described in the cabin overviews.

 Private self-service cabins resemble their DNT counterparts, but may have different standards, prices and food selections.